fabiospampinato/vscode-github-notifications-bell/README.md

-  "githubNotificationsBell.icon": "mark-github", // The icon to use in the statusbar "githubNotificationsBell.color": "", // Bell's color when there are some notifications "githubNotificationsBell.hideIfNone": true, // Hide the bell if there are no notifications "githubNotificationsBell.showNumberOfNotifications": true, // Show the number of notifications alongside the bell icon "githubNotificationsBell.openInBrowser": "" // The browser to use when opening in the browser }
+  "githubNotificationsBell.icon": "mark-github", // The icon to use in the statusbar "githubNotificationsBell.color": "", // Bell's color when there are some notifications "githubNotificationsBell.hideIfNone": true, // Hide the bell if there are no notifications "githubNotificationsBell.showNumberOfNotifications": true // Show the number of notifications alongside the bell icon }
 ```